 The Board of Trustees requires the divisional principals and trip leaders to demonstrate that their plans meet legal requirements and follow the 'Good Practice Guide on Health and Safety of Pupils on Educational Visits' published by Department for Education and Skills (DfES.)
-The procedures and arrangements for school trips can be found on https://www.asl.org/employee/forms-and-documents and the divisional handbooks.
-A Field Trip form must be completed and approved for every field trip undertaken.
-Queries such as whether the proposed trip constitutes a field trip or not, should be directed to the appropriate principal.
+The procedures and arrangements for school trips can be found on the school website.
+A field trip form must be completed and approved for every field trip undertaken.
+Queries such as whether the proposed trip constitutes a field trip or not should be directed to the appropriate principal.

-The following forms / actions should be completed as appropriate to the particular trip.
-These can be found in the Field Trips section on asl.org.
+The following forms/actions should be completed as appropriate to the particular trip.
+These can be found in the field trip section on asl.org.

-- Preliminary application for the approval of school trips - Final application for the approval of school trips - Confirmation from divisional principal for visit to go ahead - Steps to follow when assessing risk - Risk assessment - Evaluation of the visit to be completed by the trip leader for future reference - Checklist for students going on a visit - ASL overnight field trip medical information and consent form - Off site swimming pool checklist
+- Preliminary application for the approval of school trips - Final application for the approval of school trips - Confirmation from the divisional principal for a visit to go ahead - Steps to follow when assessing risk - Risk assessment/s - Evaluation of the visit to be completed by the trip leader for future reference - Checklist for students going on a visit - ASL overnight field trip medical information and consent form - Off-site swimming pool consent form